Digital map exhibited at KP Digital 22, Kunsthal Aarhus, Denmark 2022.

 The work was responding to the challenges of being a global nomadic artist, whose work often requires applications, permissions, and network in order to come into being.
 The intention of Gallery Go was to make an autonomous art platform that was so light and ephemeral, that it moved around freely, crossing in and out of territories, borders and bridges (as we once roamed the forests of the world), requiring no approval and censorship - and if asked: “I am just walking around in my new dress”.

 at Untitled Space 空间 题 空间, Jinze, Shanghai, 2018.

 Take Time to Care is a collaborative project in the village of Chandelao, Rajasthan, India where we are an international group of women working together with women from the village on issues of social entrepreneurship, women empowerment, and conservation.

 Rajasthan is known for its traditional hand block printing practices that connects humans with the local environment through storytelling and the process of using mud and natural dyes.

 The project started in 2017 and is on-going.

-Images are from the MA degree show Maybe in Gallery 1, Institute of Contemporary Art, LaSalle College of the Arts, Singapore, 2017.
+The work was shown as a multi-media installation at the MA degree show Maybe in Gallery 1, Institute of Contemporary Art, LaSalle College of the Arts, Singapore, and presented at Interdisciplinary Symposium - Travels in Trans-Sensoriality, Lasalle College of the Arts, Singapore, 2017.

 BOTANY FOR BEGINNERS